Arizona Real Estate License (Realtor and Broker Attorney)

 The process and the appeal’s process work like this:

 - The Arizona DRE initiates an investigation into a complaint.

 - This investigation is then followed by one conducted by the Enforcement and Compliance Division.
 This investigation gives the ADRE Commissioner evidence to make a decision.

 - You can appeal the ADRE’s decision or in some cases the investigation is forwarded to hearing.

 When the ADRE has decided to offer formal discipline as a result of their investigation of the complaint, the individual has the right to appeal the final decision.
 The subject of the complaint can either consent to the discipline by signing an agreement, or can request a hearing to appeal the decision.
 This hearing is conducted by the Arizona Office of Administrative Hearings with an Administrative Law Judge (ALJ) presiding.
-We also offer defense for Arizona Association of Realtors Complaints and Hearings.

 Attorney Defense for Realtors